 Leaves of Greens: The Collard Poems. co-editor, with Luke Whisnant.
 Ayden, NC: The Ayden Collard Festival, 1984.

 Price Walden has also composed a cantata based on the book.
 It includes a James Applewhite poem not published in The Collard Poems and premiered at the Southern Food Alliance’s 2011 symposium in Oxford, Mississippi.
 It’s also been performed by the Atlanta Symphony at the Atlanta Food & Wine Festival.
-Listen to it (and also read the libretto) on Walden’s webpage.
+The link to listen to it has disappeared, but at least for now you can read the libretto.

 “On Bohemian Bluegrass, Beer, Some Barbecue & a Few Weeks in Prague.” storySouth, Fall 2018.
 Read it.